KiranRevanna1/CollegiateX/README.md

 ## Demo

-A demonstration of the EduTrack college management system is available in the [Demo Video](https://user-images.githubusercontent.com/63580687/236466989-dc4c93f7-7f11-4bd6-9737-dbe43cbdfffd.mp4).
+A demonstration of the EduTrack college management system is available.
 Please note that the demo showcases the system's features and functionality.

 ## Acknowledgements